State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Nation

 Since the first death was reported six months ago on Feb.
-29, the national toll has risen to 220,955 a rise of a world-high 836, according to Johns Hopkins.
-Worldometers.info has tabulated 226,149 deaths with an increase of 917.
+29, the national toll has risen to 222,063, a rise of a world-high 1,011, according to Johns Hopkins.
+The last time it was four digits was Sept.
+23 at 1,099.
+Worldometers.info has tabulated 227,409 deaths with an increase of 1,225.

-New York has the most deaths in the nation at 33,366, with Johns Hopkins reporting no increase after a high of 799 in April.
+New York has the most deaths in the nation at 33,371, with Johns Hopkins reporting 5 more after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

-Also, No. 11 Arizona reported 7 deaths, as well as an additional 1,040 cases.
-No. North Carolina 17 added 53.
-No. 25 Washington, the original epicenter in the United States, reported 20.
+Also, No. 11 Arizona reported 17 deaths, as well as an additional 975 cases.
+No. 13 Ohio reported 66 and No. 34 Kansas 56 though the latter is now only updating data on Mondays, Wednesdays and Fridays.
+No. 25 Washington, the original epicenter in the United States, reported 4.

 Worldwide

-Cases increased by 381,716 after rising by more than 400,000 Friday for the first time, 412,917, according to Worldometers.info.
-The world has been gaining 1 million cases every three days.
+Cases increased by a record 437,441 after rising by more than 400,000 Friday for the first time, 412,917, according to Worldometers.info.
+The world has been gaining more than 1 million cases every three days.

 Four European nations are in the top 10 as cases are surging at record levels and deaths are surging on the continent.
-The United Kingdom reported 241 deaths, the most since 253 on June 5 with the daily high 1,172 for 43,967 in fifth place, as well as a record 21,331 cases.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 89 deaths and 10,874 cases two days after a record 11,705.
-No. 7 Spain reported 218 deaths, the seventh day since September with more than 200, and 13,873 cases, behind the record 14,087 on Sept.
-18. No. 8 France announced 262 deaths, the most since 482 on May 17, and passed Peru by 10 deaths and is 325 behind France, as well as 20,468 cases, three days after a record 32,427.
+The United Kingdom reported 191 deaths with the daily high 1,172 for 43,967 in fifth place, as well as a record 26,688 cases.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 127 deaths and a record 15,199.
+No. 7 Spain reported 156 deaths and a record 16,973.
+No. 8 France announced 163 deaths as well as 26,676 cases, four days after a record 32,427.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 6 deaths and is at 5,922.
-Neighboring Norway reported no deaths for the fifth day in a row to remain 278, as well as 169 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 6 deaths and is at 5,929.
+Neighboring Norway reported 1 death to remain 279, as well as 193 more cases.

 Scripps Only Content 2020